jabranr/php-curl/README.md

 # PHP cURL [![Build Status](https://travis-ci.org/jabranr/php-curl.svg?branch=master)](https://travis-ci.org/jabranr/php-curl) [![Latest Stable Version](https://poser.pugx.org/jabranr/php-curl/v/stable.svg)](https://packagist.org/packages/jabranr/php-curl) [![Total Downloads](https://poser.pugx.org/jabranr/php-curl/downloads.svg)](https://packagist.org/packages/jabranr/php-curl)

-A simple PHP client for cURL operations.
+Tiny PHP helper library to make cURL requests

 Simply import the library into your project.
 The best way to do so is to use [Composer](http://getcomposer.org) as following.
 Otherwise it can simply be downloaded from GitHub and added to the project.